 Q: What factors will AWS consider in determining who receives support?

-We will approve applications based on factors such as: alignment with one of the three program areas; how clearly the application articulates how the project is advancing health equity for underserved or underrepresented communities; the extent you are engaging with these communities; the stage/maturity of your proposed project; potential to disseminate the results and data through sharing a pipeline or software; applicability of AWS services within the project scope; 2-3 succinctly defined milestones; and project duration/timeline (maximum of 12 months).
+We will approve applications based on factors such as: alignment with one of the four program areas; how clearly the application articulates how the project is advancing health equity for underserved or underrepresented communities; the extent you are engaging with these communities; the stage/maturity of your proposed project; plan for sustaining funding and support for your project after the 12-month award period ends; potential to disseminate the results and data through sharing a pipeline or software; applicability of AWS services within the project scope; 2-3 succinctly defined milestones; and project duration/timeline (maximum of 12 months).
 Successful applications will also include baseline data, measurement metrics, and clear impact outcomes in one or more of the following areas: 1) how many underserved or underrepresented individuals with improved access to health services; 2) degree or percentage to which a social determinant of health is reduced; or 3) type or amount of data to be leveraged to promote equitable and inclusive systems of care.

 Any AWS Promotional Credit or technical expertise are awarded at AWS's sole discretion.
 Please note that the intent of this program is to support applications deployed on AWS that address the three program categories.
 This program does not support administrative workloads to run routine IT operations on AWS.